What Documents Are Needed to Sell Your Business?

 • Moreover, if obtaining historical financials is problematic, then the seller should do everything possible to still compile or obtain a set of financials for the most recent 12 month time period.

-Some Business Sellers May Not Have Typical Financials
+Businesses May Not Have Traditional Financials

 In some industries, it is generally accepted that tax returns or even profit and loss statements do not describe the true nature of the business’s sales or profits.
 When selling laundromats for example, buyers often rely on utility bills to gauge the sales levels.
 This is simply because of the cash nature of laundromats.
 As long as the buyer understands what is available and otherwise receives sufficient information to make a well informed offer, then a successful sale may still take place.
 Likewise, when selling restaurants, some buyers may be comfortable proceeding with the purchase without typical financials.
 Such buyers are comfortable with viewing the foot traffic and sales activity of the restaurant without needing to look at the tax returns or profit and loss statements.

-Itemized List of Personal Add-Backs Help Sellers Increase their Valuation
+Itemized List of Personal Add-Backs

 • It is quite common for many owners of businesses to expense their personal or family bills (such as auto, healthcare, or cell phone costs) through the business.